dronchin/Two-and-Three-Gamma-Positron-Annihilation-Imaging-Using-a-Gamma-Ray-Tracking-Detector/README.md

 ## Requirements

 This project primarly requires python 3 with dependencies on the numpy and matplotlib.pyplot libraries.
+Timeit is also used but not required for primary functionality.
 A few files under "Two-Gamma Imaging>3Dimensions attempt" have dependencies on the pyqtgraph library.

 ## Acknowledgments